Llop-Estepari/llop-hud/README.md

 `Config.ShowOnLeftSide`  Set to true if you want the status bars to be on the left side or false to be on the bottom side.

-`Config.HealthLimit` The health limit in percentage to be shown.
+`Config.HealthLimit` The health minimum (in percentage) to be shown.

-`Config.HungerLimit` The hunger limit in percentage to be shown.
+`Config.HungerLimit` The hunger minimum (in percentage) to be shown.

-`Config.ThirstLimit` The thirst limit in percentage to be shown.
+`Config.ThirstLimit` The thirst minimum (in percentage) to be shown.

 `Config.SpeedometerUpdateRate` The update rate of the speedometer in milliseconds, lower values = faster updates.
 (Recommended: min 100, max 300)